The Mighty ToRR: A Benchmark for Table Reasoning and Robustness: Implications for Reliable Evaluation

 Figure~\ref{fig:prompt_agreement_func_prompts} depicts the effect of evaluating with multiple prompts.
 Unsurprisingly, we see that basing the model ranking on more prompts increases the agreement the resulting rankings have with each other.
 The plot also shows that even a relatively small number of prompt configurations can make a large difference and contribute to a more reliable model ranking.
 For example, increasing the number of prompts from $1$ to $10$ increases Kendall's W score by more than $0.35$ on average.

 Another observation from Figure~\ref{fig:prompt_agreement_func_prompts} is that the datasets exhibit differing patterns of the increase in agreement.
 For example, the agreement for \textit{FinQA} increases from $0.35$ to $0.93$ using $11$ prompts, while for \textit{NumericNLG} it increases from $0.29$ to $0.54$, suggesting that the former is more robust to prompt configurations than the latter.
 The full \benchmark{} benchmark (black line in Fig.~\ref{fig:prompt_agreement_func_prompts}) is roughly a lower bound on the prompt robustness of the model ranking across datasets.
+Moreover, there appears to be a positive correlation between the task complexity suggested by our reasoning analysis (Table~\ref{tab:datasets_final_colored}) and the robustness of the datasets: FinQA, TableBench DA, and TableBench NR generally rank at the top; WikiTQ, TabFact, and QTSumm fall in the mid-range; while NumericNLG and TURL tend to show lower robustness compared to the others.